bariscamli/CS202Spring2020/README.md

+# CS202 - Database Management Systems

-Homework of CS-202 Lecture, I implemented database with MySQL by Java.
+In this lecture, I have created a database with MySQL and connected by Java.

+For further information, you can click desc.pdf.